 Depending where you are in the world or how you architected channel usage for your network, you may not care about all of the WiFi channels that are out there.
 You can disable channel ranges in Settings so that those ranges do not appear in the Networks and Channels tabs.
 This also tells the Wi-Spy Air to avoid scanning channels that are disabled.

 This section of the Settings lets you control how many sweeps the spectrum density view holds onto.
 Choose fewer sweeps for more of a real-time feel.

 The Channels Graph displays both spectrum and WiFi data.
 However, Air Viewer is able to retrieve data from the either the spectrum analyzer or the WiFi scanner at a given time.
 Setting a greater interval for WiFi scans allows the screen to focus more on presenting spectrum data.

-The App version number can also be found in the Settings section.
+The App version number can also be found in the menu fly-out section.
 You may need to refer to this number when submitting support requests.